- The song did not appear in any form on the original Pink Floyd The Wall album

 It slipped into The Wall canon three years later in 1982 when it was included briefly in Pink Floyd The Wall the film, although as a much different, much abbreviated version.
 The song makes a brief appearance at the beginning of the song “Stop“.
-After a few seconds, Pink softly starts to sing a few lines from the chorus of “Your Possible Pasts” before moving on to several lines of “5:11AM (The Moment of Clarity)” — a song eventually released on Waters’ 1984 solo album The Pros and Cons of Hitchhiking — and then moving on to the rest of “Stop”.
+After a few seconds, Pink softly starts to sing a few lines from the chorus of “Your Possible Pasts” which you can hear starting at 1 hr 21 min 45 seconds into the movie.
+In the film, the lyrics differ slightly from the version later released:

 Do you remember me?

 Do you think we should have been closer?